 The Nominating and Corporate Governance Committee appreciates the value of thoughtful changes to the Board's membership and identifies and considers qualities, skills and other director attributes that might enhance the composition of the Board.
 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that could impair the directors' independence.
 The Nominating and Corporate Governance Committee also considers the results of the Board's self-evaluation, which is conducted annually.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations, and other factors.
 The Nominating and Corporate Governance Committee then compiles a list of potential candidates, which may include recommendations from a professional search firm when deemed appropriate.
 The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the needs of the Board.
-The Nominating and Corporate Governance Committee the needs of the Board.
+The Nominating and Corporate Governance Committee then meets to discuss and consider the candidates' qualifications and selects a nominee for recommendation to the Board.